pravega/pravega/documentation/src/docs/wire-protocol.md

 1. Segment to read: A length of 2 byte String length, followed by that many bytes of Java's Modified UTF-8.
 2. Offset to read from:  8 byte Long.
 3. Suggested Length of Reply: 4 byte Integer.
 The clients can request for the required length to server (but the server may allot a different number of bytes).
+4. `delegationToken`: This was added to perform _auth_.
+It is an opaque-to-the-client token provided by the Controller that says it's allowed to make this call.

 ## Segment Read - Reply